How to Make Lavender Dusting Cloths

 Once your cloth gets soiled, don’t throw it out!

 Rinse it well under warm, running water with a small drop of dish washing liquid.
 Hang it back up to dry & reuse.
+(Never put oily rags in a dryer; hang to dry only.)

 You can get a few more uses from it before having to resoak it in a fresh batch of oil solution.